dl4genaudio/dl4genaudio.github.io/pca_data/index.md

 # Homework 3b

-During the class discussion section (or on the [course subreddit](https://www.reddit.com/r/deeplearningaudio/) if you have to miss class), tell us about three research papers related to the course material that you have read.
+Next class, during the discussion session (if you come to class), you will tell us about three research papers you have read that relate to both your research interests and the course material.

 You will have 5 minutes to talk (if you come to class).
+You may use visual aids for your presentation.

-You must also write a 500 word post describing the three papers on the [course subreddit](https://www.reddit.com/r/deeplearningaudio/).
+You must also write a 500 word post describing your three research papers on the [course subreddit](https://www.reddit.com/r/deeplearningaudio/).

 Both due Feb 22nd at 11:59PM ([Eastern Standard Time](https://www.timeanddate.com/time/zones/et))